j-meyer-25/AStarTest/README.md

 > https://en.wikipedia.org/wiki/A*_search_algorithm

-This is a Rust implementation of A*, which searches through a graph data structure to construct a path between a start and an end point.
+This is a simple Rust implementation of A*, which searches through a graph data structure to construct a path between a start and an end point.
 A* uses a heuristic function to guide the algorithm towards the end point in an efficient manner.

 ## Specifics